 The secondary endpoints measured continuous abstinence after treatment out to 24 weeks.
 Both the 6- and 12-week secondary endpoints for continuous abstinence demonstrated significantly better quit rates for cytisinicline treated subjects than placebo.
 The continuous abstinence rate from week 9 to 24 was 21.1% for the 12-week cytisinicline arm compared to 4.8% for placebo, with an odds ratio of 5.3 (p<0.0001).
-The continuous abstinence rate from week 3 to 24 was 8.9% for the 6-weekcytisinicline arm compared to 2.6% for placebo, with an odds ratio of 3.7 (p=0.0016).
+The continuous abstinence rate from week 3 to 24 was 8.9% for the 6-week cytisinicline arm compared to 2.6% for placebo, with an odds ratio of 3.7 (p=0.0016).

-A third secondary endpoint compared the two cytisinicline treatment arms and evaluated for an increased risk in relapse from Week 6 to Week 24 when subjects were switched to placebo during Week 6 to Week 12 (Arm B) instead of receiving cytisinicline for another 6 weeks during Week 6 to Week 12 (Arm C).
-The analysis showed that there was no increased risk of smoking relapse in subjects who had successfully quit smoking by Week 3 through Week 6 if they received placebo instead of continuing cytisinicline.
+A third secondary endpoint compared the two cytisinicline treatment arms and evaluated for an increased risk in relapse from week 6 to week 24 when subjects were switched to placebo during week 6 to week 12 (Arm B) instead of receiving cytisinicline for another 6 weeks during week 6 to week 12 (Arm C).
+The analysis showed that there was no increased risk of smoking relapse in subjects who had successfully quit smoking by week 3 through week 6 if they received placebo instead of continuing cytisinicline from week 6 to week 12.

-Cytisinicline was well tolerated with no treatment-related serious adverse events reported.
-The most commonly reported (less than 5% overall) adverse events for placebo, 6-week cytisinicline, and 12-week cytisinicline were:
+Cytisinicline was well tolerated with no treatment-related seriousadverse events reported.
+The most commonly reported (less than 5% overall) adverse events for placebo, 6-week cytisinicline, and 12-week cytisinicline, respectively, were:

-- Insomnia: (4.8%, 8.6%, 9.6%)
+Placebo 6-Weeks Cytisinicline 12-Weeks Cytisinicline

-- Abnormal dreams: (3.0%, 8.2%, 7.8%)
+Insomnia 4.8% 8.6% 9.6%

-- Headaches (8.1%, 6.7%, 7.8%)
+Abnormal Dreams 3.0% 8.2% 7.8%

-- Nausea (7.4%, 5.9%, 5.6%)
+Headaches 8.1% 6.7% 7.8%

-We will continue to analyze the ORCA-2 results and expect to submit these data for publication in the near future.
+Nausea 7.4% 5.9% 5.6%

+We will continue to analyze the ORCA-2 results and expect to submit these data for publication and presentation at future medical conferences.
 Ongoing Phase 3 ORCA-3 Trial

 In January 2022, we initiated our Phase 3 ORCA-3 clinical trial.
 ORCA-3 is a confirmatory Phase 3 trial required for registrational approval of cytisinicline in the United States and has the same design as the Phase 3 ORCA-2 trial.
-The Phase 3 trial will evaluate the efficacy and safety of 3 mg cytisinicline dosed three times daily compared to placebo in 750 adult smokers at 15 clinical sites.
+The Phase 3 trial will evaluate the efficacy and safety of 3 mg cytisinicline dosed three times daily compared to placebo in 750 adult smokers at 19 clinical sites.
 ORCA-3 participants will be randomized to one of three study arms to evaluate cytisinicline administered for either 6 or 12 weeks, compared to placebo.
 All subjects will receive standard behavioral support and will be assigned to one of the following groups: